 It’s understandable if you’re having second thoughts when it comes to getting your first root canal.

-In movies and in TV, it’s portrayed as this highly invasive procedure that leaves you overly sedated, completely out of it, and yet it’s totally painful.
+In movies and on TV, it’s portrayed as this highly invasive procedure that leaves you overly sedated, completely out of it, and yet it’s totally painful.
 Well, we’re here to tell you, that is simply not the case.
 With modern-day endodontic procedures, getting a root canal is as easy as getting a filling.
-You’ll be in and out with your smile in tact, containing all of its natural teeth.
+You’ll be in and out with your smile intact, containing all of its natural teeth.
 How do we do it?
-The information below contains a step-by-step walkthrough of how a modern day root canal is performed.
+Below a step-by-step walkthrough of how a modern-day root canal treatment is performed.

 For some, the scariest part of the procedure may be step 1.
 This is where we administer the numbing agent via injection.
 Now, we’ve never met anyone who enjoys needles, but we’ve met plenty of people who are absolutely terrified by them.
 However, there really isn’t a reason to fear them, especially at the dentist office.
 The numbing agent acts so quickly, you’ll barely feel the injection.

 The injection helps numb the tooth and the tissue surrounding it.
 If the pulp of your tooth is severely inflamed, then Step 1 is incredibly important.
 The inflammation already causes pain, so attempting to work on it without numbing it would prove to be even more painful.
 Our endodontist will not begin working on your tooth until you’re completely sure the entire area is fully numb.

 We then place a dental dam over the affected tooth and the adjacent ones.
 A dental damn is a thin piece of rubber or vinyl.
 It helps isolate the infected tooth as it blocks off the adjacent teeth while the affected one pokes through the material.
 It helps create a sterile environment, one that’s free from the bacteria in your saliva or any other part of your mouth.